 - Using embroidery floss (see hints below), sew the clear square onto the green felt square.

-- Take the last 3″x3″ white square and cut a tiny slit in the center.
-It’s hard to tell in the picture, but my slit is about 3/8″ long.
+- Take the last 3" x 3" white square and cut a tiny slit in the center.
+It’s hard to tell in the picture, but our slit is about 3/8" long.

-- Push the ribbon through the slit in the 3″x3″ white square.
-I sewed a couple stitches to hold it in place.
+- Push the ribbon through the slit in the 3" x 3" white square.
+Sew a couple stitches to hold it in place.

 - Now, lay out the pieces in the order to be sewn.

-- You can sew them together however you like, but see how I sewed these pieces together?
-I did it this way so I could sew with a continuous piece of embroidery floss.
+- You can sew them together however you like, but see how we sewed these pieces together?
+We did it this way so we could sew with a continuous piece of embroidery floss.
 There’s no wrong way to sew you pieces together so long as they are facing the correct direction when your cube is finished!

-- Then I sewed on the bottom of the cube.
+- Then sew the bottom piece onto the cube.